Defining Democracy

 Ideas can be inconvenient and put aside in order to “get things done.”
 But things put aside are things that can get lost and forgotten.

 Neglecting democracy can allow a community to split into tribes.
-Tribalism encourages people to bond but not to bridge, to signal but not communicate, to react but not initiate.
+Tribalism encourages people to bond but not to bridge, to signal but not to communicate, to react but not to initiate.
 To turn a once-vibrant community into a ZIP code.

 The Examples